Monk Fruit

 Health Benefits

-- Zero glycemic index impact; does not raise blood sugar levels, making it suitable for diabetics and ketogenic diets
+- Zero glycemic index with zero calories from monk fruit extract, suitable for diabetic and ketogenic diets

-- Rich in antioxidants including flavonoids and polyphenols that combat free radical damage and support cellular health
+- Rich in antioxidants including mogrosides, which studies suggest may reduce inflammation and support cellular health

 Buying Guide